BryanCarney/python_challenge/README.md

 # Calculate the average net change across the months - ChatGPT assistance
     average_change = sum(profit_loss_change) / len(profit_loss_change) if profit_loss_change else 0
 # Generate the output summary - using \n to format each action into a new line.
-# Add formatting to include commas and decimals so numbers are more readable - substack assistance & based on course example
+# Add formatting to include commas and decimals so numbers are more readable - help from https://realpython.com/python-f-strings/
     final_summary_data = (
     f"Financial Analysis\n"
     f"----------------------------\n"